wkumari/draft-wkumari-owe/README.md

 Internet-Draft              draft-wkumari-owe                August 2015

-   have a cool acronym - actually I wanted it to be OWL, but was not able to reverse engineer a non-contrived name that made that...
+   doesn't require interaction from the user, etc.  I also wanted to have a cool acronym - actually I wanted it to be OWL, but was not able to reverse engineer a non-contrived name that made that...